 If you haven’t heard already, interviewers don’t spend a lot of time looking at CVs!
 A lot of people often feel they need to cram as much information in as possible.
 But if your CV is longer than one page, it shows employers that you can’t highlight exactly why you’re a good fit for this job.
 Recruiters from Google and Barclays said two-page CVs “are the bane of their existence”.

 We recommend putting your name – not in all-caps so you don’t come across as aggressive – in large font and bond while centralised.
 Also, put down your full name and not your nicknames, as that can appear unprofessional.
-If you get the job, you can always tell them your preference of how you’d like to be addressed afterwards.
+If you get the job, you can always tell them your preference for how you’d like to be addressed afterwards.

 Personal summaries can often be too long and formal.
 You already know an employer spends no longer than six seconds reading over it.
 If they see a wall of text telling them that you’re a great team player, they’ll probably skip it!
 Bullet points can be used which tell interviewers why you’re a good fit in short, succinct statements.

 In the case of work experience, less is more.
 When people ask how to write a curriculum vitae that is good, including the most relevant work experience is vital.
 Especially if you have accumulated many roles.
 Include just the past 5 jobs or past 10 years of work experience.
 If there are irrelevant roles in your work history, don’t leave any out since it can look odd if there are any gaps in your employment.